 Road signs suck.
 What if we got rid of them all?
 Channeling the philosophy of Dutch traffic safety engineer Hans Monderman, the podcast 99% Invisible explains shared-space designs, which have drastically cut fatalities and injuries in...read more

 This is not your typical safety video.
 Dumb Ways to Die is an Australian public service announcement campaign by Metro Trains in Melbourne, Victoria, Australia, to promote rail safety.
-It was meant to...read more
+It was...read more

 More and more traffic accidents are due to texting.
 If we want to reduce the 1.2 million traffic victims worldwide each year, we have to act.
 How do you convince youngsters not to text while driving?
 Prove them it is a very...read more